Rigidity is a personality trait characterized by a lack of flexibility and an excessive need for order and control.

 If you find that you’re always sticking to the same routines and are hesitant to try new things, then it’s possible that you have a Rigid personality type.

-People with Rigid personalities are often highly organized and detail-oriented, and they may have difficulty adapting to new situations.
+People with this personality type are often highly organized and detail-oriented, and they may have difficulty adapting to new situations.

 However, Rigid personality types can also be reliable and dependable, and they often excel in fields where a high degree of precision is required.